 The standard dose for curcumin is 400 to 600 milligrams daily, but when dealing with cancer or other chronic illness, this doses can go as high as 4, 6,or 8 grams daily.
 As reported in the article linked below, “phase I clinical trials, using massive doses of curcumin (up to 8 g/day for four months) in human volunteers, “did not result in discernible toxicities.”

-Unfortunately many supplemental formulations of curcumin are unable to cross from the digestive tract into the bloodstream, so when purchasing look for BCM-95 Curcumin, which allows for higher absorption rates (up to 96%) into the bloodstream.
+Unfortunately many supplemental formulations of curcumin are unable to cross from the digestive tract into the bloodstream, so when purchasing look for BCM-95 Curcumin, which allows for the highest available absorption rates (up to 96%) into the bloodstream.
 Link to the source article.

 In regards to the quality of the honey that you use: The honey that you use will act as a carrier to help get the curcumin into the cells where it is needed.
 If you are thinking of trying a honey protocol look for a high quality honey for this purpose.
 Look for a local raw organic honey or you can find Raw Honey that is unpasteurized and unprocessed at health food stores that has all the natural vitamins, enzymes, phytonutrients, and other nutritional elements still intact.
 This honey is rich in minerals such as iron, copper, manganese, silicon, chlorine, calcium, potassium, sodium, phosphorus, and magnesium and is also a good source of vitamins A,B, C, along with the benefits of bee pollen and bee propolis.
 Another option is Raw Manuka Honey which comes from New Zealand and is taken from the bees that pollinate the Manuka trees.
 It is considered to be the “queen of honeys” and is reputed to have the highest anti-microbial activity of all the varieties of honey.
 It has been reported that hospitals and clinics in New Zealand and Australia have used this honey to treat MRSA (antibiotic resistant bacteria) that can infect surgical wounds and has been clinically shown to help with diarrhea and irritable bowel syndrome.
 Look for manuka honey with a UMF rating of 15 or higher.